pingcap/tiflash/docs/design/2023-06-07-tiflash-pipeline-model.md

 Currently, TiFlash's parallel execution model is a thread scheduling execution model, where each query will independently apply for several threads to perform collaborative execution.
 The thread scheduling model has two problems:
-- In high-concurrency scenarios, too many threads will cause many context switches and incur high thread scheduling costs.
+- In high-concurrency scenarios, too many threads are spawned which will cause many context switches and incur high thread scheduling costs for OS.
 When the number of threads reaches a certain number, the application of threads will report an error `thread constructor failed: Resource temporarily unavailable`.
 - The current thread scheduling model can‘t measures the resource usage of the query or perform fine-grained resource control.

 Although TiFlash has introduced several features to reduce the impact of high concurrency on the thread scheduling model, such as `DynamicThreadPool`, `Async GRPC`, and `MinTsoScheduler`, we can still improve the existing parallel execution model to better adapt to high-concurrency scenarios and support future resource control functionalities.